Growing Garlic in Alberta

 Cloves can be planted 1" to 3" deep, anywhere from 4" to 6" apart in row and 8" to 12" between rows.
 The spacing between rows usually depends on the method of planting and preferred methods for weeding (use of equipment or by hand).
 Single rows with wide spacing or multiple rows of plants with tighter spacing (often on raised beds) are both commonly used.

 Some Alberta growers use bulbils as their planting stock.
-The main advantage of planting bulbils is that it allows growers to increase their planting stock very quickly and it is thought to produce seed stock free of some soil-borne diseases (although some growers are sceptical of this due to lack of research on this theory).
+The main advantage of planting bulbils is that it allows growers to increase their planting stock very quickly and it is thought to produce seed stock free of some soil-borne diseases (although some growers are skeptical of this due to lack of research on this theory).
 The disadvantage is that it can take several years of successive plantings to achieve good-sized bulbs from the initial bulbil planting stock.

 Just as with garlic cloves, bulbil capsules should be broken open and individual bulbils removed for planting just prior to planting.
 Planting densities for bulbils will depend on the size of the bulbils and the preference of the grower.